effectai/effect-js/README.md

 ## 🏠 Local Development
 Follow the docs to Set Up Your Local Development Environment to contribute to the framework and documentation.

+### `.env`

+To run the tests locally, you will need to provide an EOS account that can be used to make transactions on your behalf.
+Copy the `.env.example` file to `.env.testnet` and fill in the required parameters.